joeyo/parasrv/README.md

 # parasrv
-Listen for commands on a unix socket and send pulses out a parallel port
+A simple parallel port server.
+Listen for commands on a unix socket and send pulses out a parallel port.

 ## Requires
 - parapin (for the parallel port)